EricCabrol/VehicleDynamics/books.md

 * **Rajesh Rajamani, _Vehicle Dynamics and Control_ (2006 - 2012)**

 524 pages<br />
+Great book, very clear.
+Addresses lateral control, longitudinal control, suspension control ...
+Some ADAS applications are processed, such as automated lane keeping or adaptive cruise-control.
-In the second edition of the book, chapters on roll dynamics, rollover prevention and hybrid electric vehicles have been added, and the chapter on electronic stability control has been enhanced.
+In the second edition of the book chapters on roll dynamics, rollover prevention and hybrid electric vehicles have been added, and the chapter on electronic stability control has been enhanced.
+There's even a chapter about IC engines.

+* **Karnopp - Vehicle Dynamics, Stability, and Control 2nd ed (2004 - 2013)**

+300 pages
+Dean Karnopp is professor emeritus at UC Davis.
+The book is not restricted to automobiles, and contains chapters about trailers, two-wheeled and tilting vehicles, aircrafts, rail vehicle dynamics (and also 40 pages of problems at the end).
+Covers the basics of stability and control but less thoroughly than Rajamani's book.
+Karnopp addresses only lateral (yaw) control for example.
+Level : intermediate

 * **Bruce Minaker, _Fundamentals of Vehicle Dynamics and Modelling_ (2019)**